-I am an interdisciplinary researcher, writer and project manager working in international development.
+I am an interdisciplinary researcher, writer and communications specialist working in international development.
 My aim is to provide information and analysis that promote new opportunities for action.
-I have specialist experience in infectious diseases, pro-poor agriculture, food security and environmental governance.
+I have specific experience in infectious diseases, pro-poor agriculture, food security and environmental governance.
 Before academia and development consulting, I produced television and online media, and worked as a journalist and photographer.

 Since 2007 I have been providing research and communications services to international development agencies.
 Clients include Agence Française de Développement, The Asia Foundation, the European Union, Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), UNDP and UNICEF.
 More>>